What is a representative sample?

 - A large representative sample gives us greater certainty that the people included are the ones we need, and we also reduce any possible bias.
 Therefore, if we want to avoid inaccuracy in our surveys, we must have representative and balanced samples.

-How to Obtain a Representative Sample
+How to build a representative sample

-If we are going to use probability sampling to obtain a representative sample then simple random sampling is the best choice.
-The choice of the sample will be made at random, which guarantees that each member of the population will have the same probability of selection and inclusion in the sample group.
+If we will use probability sampling to obtain a representative sample, then simple random sampling is the best choice.
+The sample choice is made at random, which guarantees that each member of the population will have the same probability of selection and inclusion in the sample group.

-The sample size is very important, but it does not guarantee that it accurately represents the population that we need.
-More than size, representativeness is more related to the sampling frame, that is, to the list from which people are selected, for example, part of a survey.
+The sample size is essential, but it does not guarantee that it accurately represents the population that we need.
+More than size, representativeness is related to the sampling frame, that is, to the list from which people are selected, for example, part of a survey.
 Therefore, we must take care that people from our target audience are included in that list to say that it is a representative sample.

 Example of a representative sample

 A group of citizens representing the whole country is designated as a nationally representative sample.
 Researchers use it to reflect and project the national reality.
 It can be preferences of any kind, behavior, or socio-demographic profiles.